Skip to content Skip to footer navigation

 Be sure to modify the above remote to point to your remote repository, along with the branch you wish to track.

-Preventing circular deployments with Envoyer
+Preventing circular deployments#

-if [[ "{{ message }}" =~ "[BOT]" ]]; then
+if [[ $FORGE_DEPLOY_MESSAGE =~ "[BOT]" ]]; then

-echo 'AUTO-COMMITTED ON PRODUCTION.
-NOTHING TO DEPLOY.'
+echo "AUTO-COMMITTED ON PRODUCTION.
+NOTHING TO DEPLOY."

-exit 1
+exit 0

 fi

-Ensuring proper deployment hook order
+Ensuring proper deployment hook order#

-Committing form submissions
+Committing form submissions#

-If you plan on committing form submissions, you will need to store them outside of the shared storage directory.
+If you plan on committing form submissions, you will need to store them outside the shared storage directory.

 To customize where form submissions are stored, add a form-submissions array to your config/statamic/stache.php config file: